zykrah/zykrah.github.io/guide/firmware/index.md

 - A via json file that you can use to get VIA to recognise your keyboard
 </div>

+Side note: VIAL documentation has a [decent guide for creating the VIA json](https://get.vial.today/docs/porting-to-via.html).
+{: .code-example }

+See [section on extra tools](#extra-tools-and-firmware-scripts) if you want a faster/less-tedious method for generating a `via.json` (the site says `vial.json` but you can mostly use the same json for VIA too).

 **wip...
 Link to separate page for adding VIA support**

 ---